The 5 Best Local Adventures From A Guy Who Travelled SA For 3 Years

 Walk With Wild Animals – Imfolozi Wilderness Trail, Zululand, Kwazulu-Natal

 The Primitive Trail takes hikers for five days through Hluhluwe-iMfolozi Park’s 300-square-kilometre wilderness area.
-Established in 1895 to protect the last 50-odd white rhino on Earth, the protected area is one of the oldest in the world.
+Established in 1895 to protect the last 50-odd white rhino on Earth, the protected area is one of the oldest in the world and that solidifies its places as one of the best local adventures.
 Earlier in the day, our armed guide Nunu Jobe had spoken to us about the ritual of keeping watch around the fire, something that has been done on every trail since the first one in 1957.

 “In the city we work all day, then we eat, we watch TV and go to sleep,” he explained.
 “There’s no time for thinking about the important things in life, for realising our true place on this planet.
 This is your chance.”